adnanaahmad/yoda-BE/README.md

   "size": 589 //size of the original code
 }
 ```

 We can make this as complex as we want but for an initial version this would suffice.
-We can make parts of this similar to an issue tracking system.
+We can make parts of this similar to an issue tracking system and we can also incorporate version control functionality into this.

+## Notes
+This is designed to run many micro-services but for simplicity it is currently being run as one service.

+The other services have been written for dual-mode: As libraries and as stand-alone service mode.
+They can be switched very easily but they require a running Redis cluster.
+With the Redis cluster each service can have as many instances as needed without needing any coordination; that is handled automatically.

+## Roadmap

+## TODO
+* Code documentation.
+* More logging.
+*